vesse/mapserver/README.md

 - Convert styles to YSLD and use the YSLD extension
 - Airport icons (lentokenttapiste is imported but not used now)
 - Import only needed types for smaller DB size
+- Maybe check if maastokartta is enough?
+It is made from maastotietokanta after all.